ayaniitgoa/Interact/README.md

 pip install -r requirements.txt

+Make changes to the database settings in settings.py

+Then to start the server:

+./manage.py runserver

 To install frontend:

-Now frontend

 cd frontend

 npm install

+To start the project:

+npm run start